-If you’re planning a visit to Birmingham, take a look at our pick of some of the best museums in the city.
+If you’re planning a visit to Birmingham, take a look at our pick of some of the best museums in Birmingham.

 I may be biased, but I think that Birmingham is the perfect destination for a UK city break.
 There’s so much to see and do do, fantastic places to eat and drink, cute independent shops, and of course a wide selection of museums and art galleries to visit.

-Whether you’re visiting for the day, staying in the city centre or in a Birmingham airport hotel, these museums and art galleries are all easy to get to and full of interesting things to explore.
+Whether you’re just visiting for the day or staying for a short break, these museums and art galleries are all easy to get to and full of interesting things to explore.
 And they’re a great way to pass some time on a rainy day in Birmingham as well.

 So I’ve picked out a few of my favourite museums, which are perfect additions to your Birmingham city break itinerary.
-They’re all easy to get to either on foot or using public transport, and you’re sure to find something to keep you entertained.
+They’re all easy to get to on foot or by public transport, and you’re sure to find something you’ll enjoy.

 So take a look through our pick of the best museums in Birmingham.